1st Lt Louie Rivas

 Amelia Earhart Senior Squadron 188

-U.S. Army, U.S. Navy, U.S. Air Force, U.S. Marines, U.S. Coast Guard and Merchant Marines and Blue Star Moms were each presented with a wreath which they hung at the base of the flag representing their respective branch of service or organization.
+Several people in attendance joined local resident Maria Quiarte in singing the National Anthem.
+This was followed by the Invocation, recognition of dignitaries and opening remarks.
+Representatives of the U.S. Army, U.S. Navy, U.S. Air Force, U.S. Marines, U.S. Coast Guard and Merchant Marines and Blue Star Moms were each presented with a wreath which they hung at the base of the flag representing their respective branch of service or organization.

 A Blue Star Mom and Navy veteran addressed the crowd and spoke of what it was like to send her only child off to war.
 With tears in her eyes, she shared her story of spending holidays alone, fearful she might not share another with her brave warrior.